 Make sure your flooring is suitable for a wet area and is non-slip when wet.
 If you’re tiling, consider running a short tile band skirting up the wall to prevent damage in case of water leaks.
 Use a feature splashback above your bench top and sink for ease of cleaning, and to give your laundry that designer look.

 If you are building or renovating a double storey home, incorporating a laundry chute is essential!
 It can be installed inside a wardrobe or hidden behind cabinetry off a hallway, directly above a laundry cupboard.
 We use a cabinetmaker to construct the chute out of laminate board, and always install the chute high enough so that young children cannot climb into it.
+For example, the BA-F2DL Laundry Chute Access Doors can be seamlessly integrated for easy access and functionality.

 As with any modifications in your home, be sure to check for any local building regulations before commencing.